UoN-PHYS4041/UoN-PHYS4041.github.io/_sources/content/outline/pythonEnvironment.md

 ## Creating a Conda environment

-To create a new Conda environment, with all the packages you will need for this course, you can use the following yaml file. {download}`../downloads/environment.yml`.
+To create a new Conda environment, with all the packages you will need for this course, you can use [this yaml file](../downloads/environment.yml).
 You can download this file and save it to your computer.
 The contents of this file are as follows.

 ```yaml
 # File name: environment.yml